 These are two inspirational community based tourism initiatives that are helping local people in isolated rural areas earn a living from tourism, while preserving their unique cultures.
 Read more...

-In 2005 we were among the first UK-based travel companies to automatically offset every client’s international flight (if booked with us) with a payment to EcoAct (formally Carbon Clear) to help promote sustainable energy.
-The type of initiatives our contributions help fund include wind power projects across India and hydropower projects in China.
+In 2005 Wild Frontiers was among the first UK-based travel companies to automatically offset every staff member and client international flight (when booked through us) with a payment to EcoAct (formally Carbon Clear) to help promote sustainable energy.
+Our contributions, now in excess of £50,000, have helped to fund initiatives including wind power projects across India and hydropower projects in China.
+Read more....

 As a part of our ongoing commitment to vulnerable communities we visit, Wild Frontiers makes a donation to Afghanaid on behalf of each client that travels to Afghanistan with us.
 The funding helps support community projects, including a disaster management initiative in the Badakhshan Province and a project that works with farmers to improve their agricultural diversification and productivity, as well as strengthen their links to market in order to reduce dependency on opium cultivation.
 In 2017 $1,000USD was donated as a result of those that travelled on our Wakhan Pamir Adventure, and a further $1,100USD in 2018.